JJGO/blog/_posts/2021-03-15-debugging-pretty.md

 ![](/assets/images/debugging-raft/raw.png)

-After prettyfying we've got a quite simple story:
+After prettifying we've got a quite simple story:
-S0 becomes candidate, S1 and S2 update terms vote for S0, leading to a majority.
-S0 then starts sending and receiving heartbeats.
+S0 becomes candidate, S1 and S2 update terms and vote for S0.
+S0 converts to leader and starts sending and receiving heartbeats.

 ![](/assets/images/debugging-raft/colored.png)

 Note, since some tests might produce thousands of lines of logs, it's a good idea to use some sort of pager strategy to quickly navigate them.
 I am a happy `tmux` user and that's what how I went about it.
 I do have in my `.tmux.conf` a history override (`set -g history-limit 100000`) so I have enough scrollback.
-Using `less` won't work because it'll mess with Rich ability to print colors and detect console width.
-You might try Rich's `console.pager()` contextmanager although from cursory exploration I had to wait until the whole output was there for pagination to start so YMMV.
+Using `less` won't work because it'll mess with Rich's ability to print colors and detect console width.
+You might try Rich's `console.pager()` context manager although from cursory exploration I had to wait until the whole output was there for pagination to start.

 ### Capturing Rare Failures

 We now have a wonderful tool for examining logs.
 However logs for failed runs are sometimes hard to come by.
-What I'm referring to is the fact that as you progressively fix mistakes in your distributed system labs implementations, bugs will become rarer and it can become frustrating when all tests pass except for a specific one that only fails every fifty or hundred runs.
+What I'm referring to is the fact that as you progressively fix mistakes in your distributed system implementations, bugs will become rarer and it can become frustrating when all tests pass except for a specific one that only fails every fifty or hundred runs.
-When dealing with sporadic/rare issues the best approach is to log aggressively (which we are already doing) and dump failed runs to a file.
-It's easier to filter out irrelevant parts from an overly verbose log than having to wait for the error to appear again after N runs.
-Sometimes it's also helpful to have sucessful runs' logs as well so you can compare at what point they start to diverge.

-Ideally we would like a script that can do the following:
+Ideally we would like a script that does the following:

-- Execute N runs of a series of tests
+- Executes N runs of a series of tests
-- Saved failed runs for later inspection
+- Saves failed runs for later inspection
-- Run tests in parallel.
-This will speed up tests significantly and it also sometimes helps by introducing more concurrency which often makes rare interleavings more frequent.
-However, do take care not to starve your CPU.
+- Runs tests in parallel.

-The first two items are actually quite easy to achieve with some simple bash scripting as the following snippet
+The first two items are actually quite easy to achieve with some simple bash scripting as the following snippet shows:

 ```bash
 #!/usr/bin/env bash